JochenFM/Milestone_2/README.md

 As a parent, I would like my child to:

 - play a game which is safe to use in terms of content.
-    - all content is safe to use and highly interesting especially for older children and adults with an interest in science and gender.
+    - All content is safe to use and highly interesting, especially for older children and adults with an interest in science and gender.
 - play a game that is sufficiently challenging without causing frustration due to too great a level of difficulty.
     - The amount of cards and the race against the cloclk add difficulty to the game, whilst training memory and visual skills.
 - play a game that teaches something about the world.